ImVishesh/Plagiarism-Detection-using-LSH/README.md

 **LSH Optimization**: Fine-tuned the LSH implementation for plagiarism detection, optimizing parameters such as the number of hash functions and bands (r, b).
 Explored various (r, b) combinations, including (r=5, b=10) for 50 hash functions, (r=5, b=20) for 100 hash functions, (r=5, b=40) for 200 hash functions, and (r=10, b=20) for 200 hash functions.

 **Threshold Analysis**: Analyzed the impact of modifying the similarity threshold to ≥ 0.8, investigating false positives and negative changes.

+**User-Friendly UI Integration**: Implemented a user-friendly graphical user interface (UI) to enhance the overall user experience.
+The UI simplifies interaction with the plagiarism detection system, making it accessible and intuitive for users while preserving the accuracy of the LSH algorithm.

 **Result Reporting**: Provided detailed reporting of false positives and negatives, averaged over five runs to ensure robustness and accuracy.
 This project demonstrates proficiency in implementing a plagiarism detection system from scratch, optimizing LSH parameters, and analyzing its performance using real-world insurance data.